94% of the time, users focus on a website’s design to form an opinion.

 5. Cluttered Interface

-A cluttered interface is a website layout that’s visually overwhelming, busy and disorganized.
-This occurs when you try to put too much information on one page, making it hard for visitors to focus on what’s important.
+This occurs when you try to put too much information on one page, which makes it difficult for visitors to focus on what’s important.

-To avoid this mistake, incorporate white space to create a cleaner, more organized layout.
-White space can help break up the content and help the eyes rest, making it easier to focus on key elements, such as content and CTAs.
+White space can help break up the content and make it more digestible, so it’s easier to focus on key elements, such as content and CTAs.

 The uncluttered design improves readability and usability, facilitating a more intuitive interaction with the platform.